tronba/rtl_fm_python_webgui/README.md

 sudo systemctl disable rtl-fm-radio
 ```

-**Note:** Auto-start is opt-in.
-The service will not start on boot unless you explicitly enable it.

 **For remote listening** (the whole point!) - find your server's IP and connect from your phone/tablet:

 ```bash